 Once you have set up your eduroam access in Oxford you should be able to connect at other participating institutions.
 The eduroam website has a list of participating institutions.

-Oxford eduroam uses the IT Services Remote Access account username followed by '@ox.ac.uk' (e.g. firstname.lastname@example.org) and the corresponding password.
-Although @ox.ac.uk can be lower or upper case within the University, use lower case if you are likely to visit other institutions as this will be more compatible.
+Oxford eduroam uses the IT Services Remote Access account username followed by '@OX.AC.UK' (e.g. abcd1234@OX.AC.UK) and the corresponding password.
+Although @OX.AC.UK can generally be lower or upper case within the University, there are device types where only upper case will work.

 Note: You should ensure that your eduroam setup is working correctly in Oxford before visiting other institutions.